monkeytypegame/monkeytype/CONTRIBUTING_BASIC.md

 ### Prerequisites

-You must have a browser that can access Github, and possess an account.
+You must have a browser that can access GitHub, and possess an account.
 Once you have those two things, you're ready to move on to making your contribution!

 The steps for basic contributions are showcased splendidly in [this youtube video](https://www.youtube.com/watch?v=nT8KGYVurIU), so I highly recommend giving it a watch.